 4.Our system has been working well and detected a water leak.

 After the leak was cleaned up,the water leakage detector stays in alarm.Why?

-And other contaminates from the subfloor that remain in the cable after the water has evaporated.
+- Often there will be mineral salts,and other contaminates from the sub-floor that remain in the cable after the water has evaporated.

 5.The leak locating system is indicating a leak near the end of the cable,

 but there is no water present anywhere.What is going on?

 - Almost all “footage measuring” leak detection systems calculate the electrical resistance of the sensing conductors